shouya/sage/README.md

 }
 ```

-- reduce: determine whether it hold the value or reduce it
+- reduce: determine whether it holds the value or reduces it
-- step: display reduction step
+- step: display reduction steps
-- onestep: only reduce once for the expressions
+- onestep: only reduce for one step
-- limit: reduction step number limit. those over this limit will be
+- limit: number of step limit for reduction. those over this limit will be
   interrupted
-- textout: output text instead of ruby array as result
+- textout: output text instead of a raw ruby array as result
 - parseresult: if the result has a matched predefined name, display it

 You can input commands like:
 ```
-sage> :set -step         # turn on step sage> :set +onestep      # turn off onestep sage> :set limit 30      # set limit to 30
+sage> :set -step         # turn off step sage> :set +onestep      # turn on onestep sage> :set limit 30      # set limit to 30
 ```